Alifasihy/Ali-anaconda/README.md

 If it has not, there is a further check for all of the boundary walls.

 		##4.
-Incorporating food and score
+Incorporating food(mashroom) and score
-Now that we have a fully functional snake, it’s time to incorporate food and score into our game.
+Now that we have a fully functional snake, it’s time to incorporate food(mashroom) and score into our game.

 ####Food (mashroom)
 For the food (mashroom) that our snake will eat, we want to generate a random set of coordinates.
 Let’s make the function randomMashroom to randomly generate an